Disused railway stations on the Exeter to Plymouth Line: Wrangaton

 The station was closed to passengers on 2 March 1959 but goods traffic continued to be handled until 9 September 1963.
 Part of the platform is still visible just west of Wrangaton Tunnel, as are the former Admiralty sidings on the north side of the line.

-The signalbox from Wrangaton is now preserved as an exhibit at Kidderminster Railway Museum, adjacent to the Severn Valley Railway in Worcestershire.
+The signal box is now preserved as an exhibit at Kidderminster Railway Museum, adjacent to the Severn Valley Railway in Worcestershire.